psychemedia/island-storynotes/carus-wilson/nurseries_of_vice_notes.md

 A Grand Officer with a golden vessel containing corn.
 Two Grand Officers with silver vessels, one containing wine, the other oil.
 Grand Sword Bearer.
 Grand Steward.
-The Right Worshipful Deputy Grand Master of the Proviince.
+The Right Worshipful Deputy Grand Master of the Province.
 Grand Steward.
 The Right Worshipful Grand Master of the Province, (Thomas James Willis Fleming esq.)
 Grand Tyler.
 The Church Building Committee.